John Graham (forward)

-John Graham (born 1873 in Northumberland, date of death unknown) was an English footballer.
+John Graham (born 1873, date of death unknown) was an English footballer.
 His regular position was as a centre forward.
 He played for Blyth and Newton Heath.

 Graham played for Blyth in his native Northumberland before joining Newton Heath in October 1893.
 He made his debut on 11 October 1893 in the 1–1 draw with Wolverhampton Wanderers, but played only three further games before leaving league football.